kostyukdg/nice-mssql/README.md

       }
     }

-    export default Users;
+    export default UserRepository;
     ```
 2. Export all query classes from one place for easy importing into the project.
     ```ts
     // db/index.ts
-    export { getTable } from "nice-mssql";
+    export { getRepository } from "nice-mssql";

-    export * from './Users';
+    export * from './UserRepository';
     ```
 3. Use in the project.
     ```ts
-    export { getTable, Users } from './db';
+    export { getRepository, UserRepository } from './db';

-    const usersRepository = new Users();
+    const usersRepository = new UserRepository();
     const user1 = await usersRepository.findOneById(11);
     // OR
-    const user2 = await getTable(Users).findOneById(11);
+    const user2 = await getRepository(UserRepository).findOneById(11);
     ```
-    There are 2 ways of using query class: using new or getTable for single use.
+    There are 2 ways of using query class: using new or getRepository for single use.

-*You could give any name for query classes, folders or alias for getTable.*
+*You could give any name for query classes, folders or alias for getRepository.*

 ### getRequest(transaction?: Transaction)